rkoron007/docker/demos/pushing_to_heroku/README.md

 COPY --from=build /usr/src/node_app/app/assets/javascripts/bundle.js.map ./app/assets/javascripts/

 # Add a script to be executed every time the container starts.
-# This script will take care of a Rails specific Docker issue
+# This script will take care of a Rails specific Docker issue with the server
+# not starting
 COPY entrypoint.sh /usr/bin/
 RUN chmod +x /usr/bin/entrypoint.sh